RLangendam/rw-builder/CONTRIBUTING.md

 It would be nice to add a `no_std` feature to enable the use of this crate in embedded programming.
 See also, [A no_std Rust Environment](https://docs.rust-embedded.org/book/intro/no-std.html).

+## Automated tests

+There are currently only unit tests, all bundled up in `src/tests.rs`.
+As the number of tests grows, or integration- and e2e-tests become necessary we need to consider different ways of organizing them.

+There are no doc-tests yet, but these would be a welcome addition to provide live documentation.
+Just make sure to replace existing tests if they cover the same functionality.

 ## Maintenance and Release process

 * Regularly update the crate's dependencies: `cargo update`.
 * Make sure the version number is increased, if necessary, in accordance with [semver](https://semver.org/).
+* Execute all steps in the [Quality control](#quality-control) section.
 * Build and verify the documentation: `cargo doc` -> `target/doc/rw-builder/index.html`.
+* Push to the remote `master`.
+* `cargo publish`.